 A traffic nightmare for already traffic-heavy Downtown LA?
 Or a really cool new sports and events stadium that the city will enjoy?
 You be the judge.
 The proposed Farmers Field Stadium would effectively eliminate the West Hall of the Convention Center.
 But it won't be ready for action until 2016.
 However, since the LA City Council has approved its construction, its team is expected to break ground in 2013.
 When the stadium is activated, it will allow LA to host an NFL team for the first time since Rams and Raiders days (1994).

 What better time than Spring to celebrate the opening of a newly renovated outdoor theatre?
-That's when, in 2013, the Ford Theatres will unveil its new $7.5 million makeover.
+That's when, in summer 2013, the Ford Theatres has chosen to unveil its new $7.5 million makeover.
 It includes new seating, repairs to the stage floor, lighting and sound upgardes and some structural work that will enable better water drainage.
-The Ford Amphitheatre and [Inside] the Ford are set to reopen in May of 2013.
+The Ford Amphitheatre and [Inside] the Ford has reopened as of June of 2013.

 A city's airport is like its own inanimate, architectural welcoming committee, as it's the first face visitors see on arrival.
 It stands to reason that LAX should be primed and pruned to perfection.
 The airport is in the throes of a multi-billion dollar capital improvement program.
 Its centerpiece is the new Tom Bradley International Terminal.
 The structure will gain greater capacity on its west side, including 18 new gates, as well as a Great Hall for dining and shopping.
 This first phase ('West Side Gates') is scheduled for completion in the Spring of 2013.
 It will be followed by the second phase ('East Side Gates') at the end of 2013.

 The goal of the Natural History Museum's renovation is to provide an urban wilderness space so that visitors can connect with nature (whilst in the city).
-Opening in 2013, the so-called 'museum of living nature' in North Campus, will afford opportunities for visitors to spot birds and butterflies and to learn to observe and track them with scientists.
-Other projects planned are gardening workshops, nature walks with experts and the opening of the museum's Nature Lab.
-The latter is a place where people will connect to nature in a present and past sense.
+Re-opened in June 2013, the so-called 'museum of living nature' in North Campus, will afford opportunities for visitors to spot birds and butterflies and to learn to observe and track them with scientists.
+Other related features are gardening workshops, nature walks with experts and the new Nature Lab.
+The latter is a place where people can connect to nature in a present and past sense.